 This three year programme asks councils to lead innovative action in their local community to tackle childhood obesity.
 Thirteen councils have been selected for the discovery phase.

-One in ten children are already overweight or obese on entering Reception.
-This rises to one in five in Year 6 with boys more likely to be classed as obese.
-There is a ‘deprivation gap’ with children from deprived areas more than twice as likely to be obese and more than four times as likely to be severely obese than children in the least deprived areas.
+More than one in five children are already overweight or obese on entering Reception.
+This rises to one in three in Year 6.
+There is a ‘deprivation gap’ with children from the most deprived areas more than twice as likely to be obese and more than four times as likely to be severely obese than children from the least deprived areas.